jorgef/fsharpreactivepatterns/docs/content/message-routing.md

 ##Content-Based Router

-This pattern reads the content of the message a redirects it to the right actor.
+This pattern redirects a message to the right actor based on content inspection.

 ```fsharp
 let inventorySystemA (mailbox: Actor<_>) =